ProteinIQ

 • Validate critical predictions with molecular dynamics or experimental methods

-• Performance may vary for large/macrocyclic ligands
+• Performance may vary for large or macrocyclic ligands

 • Metalloprotein binding requires special consideration